One of the strengths of the JU MPP Program is its extraordinary internship program.

-JU PPI has developed an extensive network of public, private and non-profit agencies to provide internships to JU MPP students.
-The following agencies, companies and organizations have joined the JU PPI Internship Program and agreed to host JU MPP interns:
+JU PPI has developed an extensive network of public, private and non-profit agencies to provide internships to JU MPP students, including the following agencies, companies and organizations:

 - Florida’s 3rd Congressional District, Congresswoman Corrine Brown